ESPN, NFL Network ready to tackle challenges of remote draft

 NFL Network’s crew includes host Rich Eisen, who has been a part of all 17 drafts the network has done, along with analysts Daniel Jeremiah, Michael Irvin and Kurt Warner.

-The league previously announced that the draft will serve as a ”Draft-A-Thon,” which will pay tribute to health care workers and first responders.
+The draft will serve as a “Draft-A-Thon,” which will pay tribute to health care workers and first responders.
 Funds raised will help support six national nonprofits and their relief efforts.

 —